ExcelliumSA/OAuth2OIDC-Study/README.md

 4) Open this [url](http://localhost:9500/App.html) in a browser to access to the demo Web Client..

-5) Lab is ready to used :sunglasses:
+5) Lab is ready to be used :sunglasses: